laidav/hubfx/packages/hubfx/README.md

     - NOW DO I GET THE NEW CURRENT VALUE THOUGH to send to the async validation??????

+      - do i have to pass in the reducer as well?

   - update hub - DONE

   - test messages